marksandspencer/nx-plugins/CONTRIBUTING.md

 A pull request is the best way to propose a change to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `main`
+1. Clone the repo and create your branch from `main`
 2. If you've added code that should be tested, add tests
 3. Manually update the `version` property in the root `package.json`, ensuring you follow [semver](https://semver.org/) conventions when choosing the new version
 4. Do the same in the `package.json` for the package that you have updated in `packages`